-RSF will accept research proposals related to the effects of the pandemic in all programs and special initiatives: Behavioral Economics; Decision Making and Human Behavior in Context; Future of Work; Race, Ethnicity, and Immigration; Social, Political, and Economic Inequality.
+RSF will accept research proposals related to the effects of the pandemic in all programs and special initiatives: Behavioral Science and Decision Making in Context; Future of Work; Race, Ethnicity, and Immigration; Social, Political, and Economic Inequality.
 The following topics include research issues of interest to our core programs but do not comprise an exhaustive list.

 Effects on the Economy, Workers and Inequalities